 |Eligibility||– Must be a current or former military member, their spouse or other eligible beneficiary|

 – Must have a credit score of 620 or higher

 |Best For||– Veterans with little monthly income and savings for a comfortable down payment|

-As you might expect, a VA loan is tailor-made specifically for current military members, veterans, their spouses and other beneficiaries the Department of Veterans Affairs deems eligible.
+As you might expect, a VA loan is tailor-made for current military members, veterans and their spouses, as well as other beneficiaries the Department of Veterans Affairs deems eligible.
 However, the VA doesn’t physically lend you the money.
 Instead, it insures your loan in conjunction with an outside lender.
-You are required to pay a VA funding fee for these loans, though, with rates ranging from 1.25% to 2.4% depending on how much you’re putting toward your down payment.
+You are required to pay a VA funding fee for these loans, though, with rates ranging from 1.4% to 2.3% depending on how much you’re putting toward your down payment.

 The main draw of a VA loan is its lack of a down payment requirement, meaning it can be used to pay for the entire value of your home.
-This is an especially valuable feature if you’ve got the income for a monthly mortgage payments, but have struggled or lacked the time needed to build up the funds for a significant down payment.
+This is an especially valuable feature if you’ve got the income for a monthly mortgage payments, but have struggled to save for a down payment.
 The VA also lowers the closing costs typically associated with these mortgages, helping to keep your initial costs as low as possible.

-While your credit definitely doesn’t have to be top-notch to get approval for a VA loan, it does need to fall somewhere in the middle of the credit spectrum.
-To be exact, a 620 FICO® credit score is generally where you want to be.
+While your credit definitely doesn’t have to be top-notch to get approval for a VA loan, it you’ll need at least a 620 FICO® score to qualify.

 – Can be used to cover up to 100% of your new home’s price

 – Doesn’t call for a great credit score